Competitor Keyword Targeting in Google Ads

 As a result, reaching users at this stage gives you a clearer path to conversion.
 They don’t need much nurturing and usually convert faster, often at a lower cost.

-On top of that, competitor targeting gives you a better view of the market and where you fit.
-Taking a competitor-first approach to keyword research and reviewing the auction insights report can help you uncover keyword gaps, test new angles, and reach audiences you might have missed.
+On top of that, competitor keyword targeting gives you a better view of the market and where you fit.
+Taking a competitor-first approach to keyword research and reviewing the auction insights report can help you uncover keyword gaps, test new angles, and reach competitor searchers you might have missed.

 In the end, it helps strengthen your overall Google Ads strategy while pulling in leads at the moment they’re most likely to act.